abbeycode/UnrarKit/README.md

 UnrarKit is here to enable Mac and iOS apps to easily work with RAR files for read-only operations.
 It is currently based on version 5.2.1 of the [UnRAR library](http://www.rarlab.com/rar/unrarsrc-5.2.1.tar.gz).

 There is a main project, with unit tests, and a basic iOS example project, which demonstrates how to use the library.
+To see all of these, open the main workspace file.

 I'm always open to improvements, so please submit your pull requests, or [create issues](https://github.com/abbeycode/UnrarKit/issues) for someone else to implement.

+# Installation

+UnrarKit supports both [CocoaPods](https://cocoapods.org/) and [Carthage](https://github.com/Carthage/Carthage).
+CocoaPods does not support dynamic framework targets (as of v0.39.0), so in that case, please use Carthage.

+Cartfile:

+    github "abbeycode/UnrarKit"

+Podfile:

+    pod "UnrarKit"

 # Example Usage